cosmos/cosmos-sdk/STABLE_RELEASES.md

 to developers who show an aptitude towards developing with this code base.

-Several different kinds of privileges may be granted however most common privileges to be granted are merge rights to either part of, or the entire the code base (though the github `CODEOWNERS` file).
+Several different kinds of privileges may be granted however most common privileges to be granted are merge rights to either part of, or the entirety of the code base (though the github `CODEOWNERS` file).
 The on-boarding process for new code owners is as follows: On a bi-monthly basis (or more frequently if agreeable) all the existing code owners will privately convene to discuss